ycheng22/ycheng22.github.io/_posts/2021-04-12-Data_Modeling_with_PostgreSQL.md

 ## 3. Schema for Song and Log Data

-Using the song and log datasets, creating a **star schema** optimized for queries on song play analysis.
+Using the song and log datasets, creating database **sparkifydb** and creating a **star schema**  for queries on song play analysis.
 This includes the following tables.

 ### 3.1 Fact Table